 Interest rates have been moving higher for months, but the increases have typically been tiny, leaving card rates as a whole still well below pre-pandemic highs.

-The Federal Reserve announced significant rate cuts in March in response to the COVID-19 pandemic.
-We saw major decreases in April and May as most issuers lowered their APRs in response to the Fed’s moves.
+The Federal Reserve announced significant rate cuts in March 2020 in response to the COVID-19 pandemic.
+We saw major decreases in April and May of 2020 as most issuers lowered their APRs in response to the Fed’s moves.
 In March 2020, the average APR was 20.44%.
 By May 2020, the average APR stood at 19.21%.
 Since then, rates have generally gone higher, though shifting just a few hundredths of a point up or down from month to month.